 Learn key computing concepts for building a solid foundation in programming with Swift.
-Learn about the impact of computing and apps on society, economies and cultures while exploring iOS app development.
+Learn about the impact of computing and apps on society, economies and cultures, while also exploring iOS app development.
 Lessons take you through the app design process: brainstorming, planning, prototyping and evaluating an app of your own.

-Download Develop in Swift Explorations >
+Download the Develop in Swift curriculum >